Joaovictordsl/Swift-Fundamentals/README.md

 An overview of the Swift language, its history, and its purpose.
 Installation and setup of the Swift development environment.

+Swift has two types of frameworks:

+UIKit and SwiftUI.

 <h2>Basic Syntax:</h2>

 Data types, variables, and constants.